 Participants also sought information from family and friends who had undergone surgery, and from the internet.
 Nevertheless, one participant raised concerns about the availability of conflicting information and thought that hospitals should guide them to reliable sources.

-Pre-operative preparation
+Pre-operative preparation (Box 4)

 All participants found the pre-op assessment straightforward and comprehensive.
 They reported they were able to do everything that was required of them before surgery.